BenParisot/our-awful-thing/our-awful-thing.md

 5. Add one sprinkle per patty
 6. Bread in crushed saltines
 7.  **Scoop** into mouth

+>If your friends and family refuse to eat these we recommend pinning them down, prying their mouths open, and force feeding them.

 [Click here](http://www.trump.com/) for more awful things.